 Perhaps, not since “The World According to Garp” has the issue of sex in healthcare facilities been in the media so prominently.

-In the U.S., National Public Radio broadcast a story last week on whether patients/residents of Jewish nursing homes who suffer from dementia can consent to sex, or sexual intercourse.
+In the U.S., National Public Radio broadcast a story last week on whether patients/residents of Jewish nursing homes and assisted living who suffer from dementia can consent to sex, or sexual intercourse.

 The story was prompted by a decision by an Iowa jury last week that found that Henry Rayhon, 78, was NOT guilty of sexually assaulting his wife.
 She suffered from dementia most likely related to Alzheimer’s disease.